JerryStormrage/cskz-cfg/README.md

 ### Usage notes

-- **Green refers to native movement binds, not a completely default keyboard layout.**
+- **Green refers to native movement binds, not a completely default keyboard layout.
+KZ keybinds also affect other CS2 modes, such as official Competitive, ZE, and MG, so adjust them as needed.
+This document does not list every key function; check the cfg files for the full configuration.
+Most settings include comments to help you understand them without programming experience.**

 - **These configs include personal sensitivity, keybinds, and HUD settings.
 Adjust them to your needs.**

-  The HUD was developed by zer0k, while its settings are customized by each player, so exported configs vary from player to player.
-This project includes my own exported settings, not zer0k's personal preferences.
+  The HUD was developed by zer0k, and each player customizes their own configuration.
+This project includes my personal HUD preferences, which you can adjust and export to suit your needs.
 Settings are normally saved through an API, but may occasionally fail to load correctly.
 I therefore keep an exported copy in the cfg to restore my setup without having to adjust everything manually each time.

 - Checkpoint and teleport commands require server plugins.
 Assist availability depends on the game version and server rules.